ilg-deprecated/arm-none-eabi-gcc-build/README.md

 Add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.

-## Update CHANGESLOG.txt
+## Update CHANGELOG.txt

-Check `arm-none-eabi-gcc-build.git/CHANGESLOG.txt` and add the new release.
+Check `arm-none-eabi-gcc-build.git/CHANGELOG.txt` and add the new release.

 ## Build